-When a determination is made that a situation warrants a Timely Warning, the warning shall include information that promotes safety, aids in the prevention of similar crimes, and contains pertinent information about the crime that triggered the warning.
-Timely Warnings are designed to reach the entire campus community through email, text message alerts, and/or phone calls.
+When a determination is made that a situation warrants a Timely Warning, the warning shall include information that promotes safety, aids in the prevention of similar crimes and contains pertinent information about the crime that triggered the warning.
+Timely Warnings are designed to reach the entire campus community through the use of email, SafeZone App message alerts, and/or phone calls.

-The following are instances when a Timely Warning may be sent:
+The following are instances when a Timely Warning may not be sent:

-The issuance would compromise efforts to contain the emergency;

-- The crime was reported to a pastoral or professional counselor; or - The University followed its process to send an Emergency Notification.
+- The issuance would compromise efforts to contain the emergency; - The crime was reported to a pastoral or professional counselor; or, - The University deems it unsafe to do so.